aaronbloomfield/ccc/hws/tokens/index.md

 - [ERC721.sol](ERC721.sol.html) ([src](ERC721.sol)), which is the [OpenZeppelin ERC-721 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/token/ERC721/ERC721.sol) -- the only changes that were made were to the `import` lines
 - [IERC721Metadata.sol](IERC721Metadata.sol.html) ([src](IERC721Metadata.sol)): this add three functions on top of the ERC-721 standard: `name()`, `symbol()`, and `tokenURI()`; the first two are for the NFT manager, the last one is the URI (aka URL) of the image that the NFT represents
 - [INFTmanager.sol](INFTmanager.sol.html) ([src](INFTmanager.sol)): this adds one more function on top of the IERC721Metadata interface: two `mintWithURI()` functiions, which allow creation of NFTs, and setting it's image URI (aka URL) in one function call.
 Note that the `mintWithURI()` function will return a token ID, which is just a `uint` that is used to identify (and find) that particular NFT in your token manager.
 This is an [abstract contract](../../slides/solidity.html#/abscon).
+- [IERC721Receiver.sol](IERC721Receiver.sol.html) ([src](IERC721Receiver.sol)): we won't use the functionality in this interface, but it is needed for the ERC721.sol file to compile.

 Why so many files?
 Three of the interfaces (IERC165, IERC721, and IERC721Metadata) are Ethereum standards, and the practice is to include them as-is without modifications.
 Three of the files are utilities (Address, Context, and Strings).
 The INFTmanager adds one function that we need, and the ERC721.sol is the implementation itself.
 We realize that's a lot of files to use, but that's why there are so many of them.